What we do at Project ADAM

 The ADAM Act built upon the success of Project ADAM by establishing a national clearinghouse that will serve as a resource center for schools that wish to implement a public access defibrillation program.
 It also will foster new community partnerships among public and private organizations and create a way to track and conduct research in the area of cardiac arrest among children.

 Using information from member schools, Project ADAM staff has developed a database of AED programs and sudden cardiac events.
 Best practices are being researched to further improve school programs.

 In addition, researching sudden cardiac events may lead to better identification of risk factors and prevention of such events.
-Stuart Berger, MD, medical director of Cardiology and Project ADAM at the Herma Heart Center, Children's Hospital of Wisconsin, and a team of pediatric cardiologists and health professionals are nationally renowned experts on sudden cardiac death in children and adolescents.
+Children's Hospital of Wisconsin has a nationally-recognized team of pediatric cardiologists and health professionals who are nationally renowned experts on sudden cardiac death in children and adolescents.